audy/klotzbot/readme.md

 # Klotzbot

-A high-performance IRC logging bot rewritten in Rust by Austin G. Davis-Richardson.
+An IRC bot that logs to SQL

 ## Features